Rachel Keeling Nursery School

 For the academic year 2015-16 Rachel Keeling Nursery School received £3514 funding for Early Years Pupil Premium.

-We use this money in a variety of ways to impact the learning of this group of children at school and beyond: Embedded Forest School provision, Language Trips, Language Groups, Design Project, Cooking Project, Animation and Becky's Story Group as well as part funding some wonderful enrichment experiences such as Step Out Arts, Irokos Drummers and Zoo Lab.
+We use this money in a variety of ways to impact the learning of this group of children at school and beyond: Embedded Forest School provision, Language Trips, Language Groups, Design Project, Cooking Project, Animation and Story Groups as well as part funding some wonderful enrichment experiences such as Step Out Arts and Iroko Drummers.

 Year on year, our leaver's data demonstrated children in receipt of EYPP funding make rapid and sustained progress.